AB 1276 (Carrillo)

 Unnecessary Food Serviceware

-Providing food and beverage accessories only upon request to customers, and requiring reusable food service ware for specified on-site dining will significantly reduce unnecessary waste and save businesses and local governments money
+Providing food and beverage accessories only upon request to customers, and requiring reusable food service ware for specified on-site dining will significantly reduce unnecessary waste and save businesses and local governments money.

-THE PROBLEM:
+THE ISSUE

 Every year in the United States, an estimated 561 billion disposable foodware items are used, resulting in a whopping 4.9 million tons of waste.1 Unused food accessories including utensils, straws, napkins, condiment packages, and otherwise clog landfills, complicate recycling, and pollute streets and waterways in our communities.